capricorn86/happy-dom/packages/integration-test/README.md

 [Happy DOM](https://github.com/capricorn86/happy-dom) focuses heavily on performance and can be used as an alternative to [JSDOM](https://github.com/jsdom/jsdom).

-This package makes it easier to setup servering side rendering of web components by handling the setup of the Node [VM Context](https://nodejs.org/api/vm.html#vm_vm_createcontext_sandbox_options) for you.
+This package contains a utility that registers [Happy DOM](https://github.com/capricorn86/happy-dom) globally, which makes it possible to use [Happy DOM](https://github.com/capricorn86/happy-dom) for testing in a Node environment.

 ### DOM Features